mccl4488/ProgrammingAssignment2/README.md

 the data and sets the value of the mean in the cache via the `setmean` function.

+#If the inverse has already been calculated, then retrieve the inverse from the cache
     cachemean <- function(x, ...) {
             m <- x$getmean()
             if(!is.null(m)) {